AestheticDreamsAI/PiperLing/README.md

 ## NOT TESTED ON LINUX OR MAC
-Cherry-Lite is designed and optimized specifically for Windows.
+PiperLing is designed and optimized specifically for Windows.
 Compatibility with Linux and Mac systems has not been tested or verified.

 ## Installation